-Long before air conditioning, stoops and porches were a major part of community life in cities and small towns, alike they served as a place to cool off and relax.
+Long before air conditioning, stoops and porches were a major part of community life in cities and small towns alike because they served as places to cool off and relax.
 As a result, they became a platform for connections among neighbors and a key part of our social infrastructure.

 With something as simple as a front porch or stoop, the life inside a home is brought outside.
-They are transitional spaces between home life and the outside world, so by welcoming someone to our porch, we share a piece of our lives with them.
+These are transitional spaces between home life and the outside world.
+By welcoming someone to our porch, we share a piece of our lives with them.

-Porches are at their best when they weave blocks and streets together — along with our sidewalks and yards, they can be the places where we play, gather, and socialize.
+Porches are at their best when they weave blocks and streets together through social life — along with our sidewalks and yards, they can be the places where we play, gather, and socialize.

 Cobble Hill, Brooklyn